PROGRAMS & SERVICES

 Nachusa/Center for Change Options Program

 A safe and secure classroom for middle and high school students who suffer from anxiety and other non-disciplinary attendance issues.
-Located at Nachusa Campus School.
+These programs are located at Nachusa Campus School and Regional Center for Change.

 Regional Safe School Classrooms (Classrooms in Sterling, Nachusa, and Chana)